 3 killed, 3 injured in road accident near Talegaon Dhamdhere

-Three people were killed and three others injured in a collision between a pick-up truck and a car on the Talegaon Dhamdhere-Nhavara road in India.
+Three people were killed and three others injured in a car and pick-up truck collision near Todkar Vasti in Pune district.
+The injured were taken to a nearby hospital and a case has been registered against the pick-up truck driver.

-Three persons were killed and three others were injured in an accident involving a pick-up (tempo) and a car which collided near Todkar Vasti on the Talegaon Dhamdhere-Nhavara (Taluka Shirur) road on Sunday evening, said police officials.
+Three persons were killed and three others were injured in an accident involving a pick-up (tempo) and a car which collided near Todkar Vasti on the Talegaon Dhamdhere-Nhavara under Shirur tehsil in Pune district on Sunday evening, said police officials.

 The injured persons were shifted to a nearby hospital for further medical treatment.